PopCat19/Project-Minimalist/README.md

 ## About

 #### What is Project Minimalist?
 Project Minimalist is a minimalist osu! skin designed in Figma.
-It is also my first skin, originally created to tailor my needs in osu!
-I'll be sharing my skin and project files here for others to modify and distribute.
-I really hope you like my work so far!
+It is also my first skin, originally created after being inspired by my friend to tailor my needs in osu! ― I'll be releasing my skin and project files here for others to explore and enjoy.
+I really hope you like the work so far, as I'm still learning more about Figma.

 #### What stuff is included in Project Minimalist?
-Project Minimalist includes skin releases, project files, and other things that I might make.
-Project files are gonna be released as .fig project files since I use Figma to create the skin elements.
-I dunno how to use Adobe Photoshop, so I'm really sorry if you're looking for .psd project files!
+Project Minimalist includes skin releases, project files, and other similar things that I may make.
+There are currently NM, HD, and DT variants, aswell as instafade patches for NM and DT.
+Project files are to be released as `.fig` because I use Figma to create the skin elements.
+I'm not experienced on working with Photoshop, so I'm sorry if you're looking for `.psd` or other project file type.

 #### Can I use the project files and share them with my friends?
 Of course!
-Though credits would be very much appreciated.
+Though credits would be very much appreciated, but I won't force you.

 #### I don't like a few things in the skin, how can I tell you things to improve?
-You can ask me anything in Discord (popcat19) or submit a pull request with changes you want and I'll try my best to implement them!
+You can ask me anything in Discord dms (popcat19) or you may also submit an issue with changes you want and I'll try to implement them.

 #### How can I support this project?
 You can support Project Minimalist by just trying it out and giving me advice and feedback!
-It's my hobby after all.
+After all, it's a fun project to work on.

 #### Where are the project files?
-The project files are still being prepared for the upcoming major release.
-If you really want one right now, you can request one through my Discord!
+The project files are slowly being released with couple of modifications to improve convenience.
+Check the [releases page](https://github.com/PopCat19/Project-Minimalist/releases) to find a current project file.
+If you really want the latest one right now, you may request one through discord dm.

 ## Installation
 1. Download the latest release from the [releases page](https://github.com/PopCat19/Project-Minimalist/releases).